-OneDrive is one of the apps that comes preinstalled in Windows 10.
+OneDrive is one of the apps that comes preinstalled in Windows 11/10.
 It was also present in Windows 8 as an internal app.
 Until Windows 7, the OneDrive app was available as a separate app that you had to download so that files could sync with the cloud.
-With Windows 8, it became a part of operating system.
+With Windows 8, it became a part of the operating system.
 Unlike many other apps, you cannot remove OneDrive via Apps and Features in Settings or Programs and Features, in Control Panel.
-This post tells how to completely uninstall OneDrive from Windows 10 using command line interface (CLI).
+This post tells how to completely uninstall OneDrive from Windows 11/10 using the command-line interface (CLI).

 From the context menu that appears, select Settings tab and then click on Unlink OneDrive.
 If you wish to use another account, keep the box against “Start OneDrive with Windows” checked.
 If you do not wish to sync anymore, uncheck the box.

-Click on OK to close the OneDrive properties dialog.
+Click OK to close the OneDrive properties dialog.

-There is no option in the graphical user interface to uninstall OneDrive in Windows 10.
-You have to do it using the Command Prompt.
+While you can remove or uninstall the Microsoft OneDrive app via Settings, you can also use the Command Prompt.
 But before you uninstall OneDrive, you have to stop the process.
 You can simply click on Exit in OneDrive context menu that comes up when you click the icon in System Tray.
-You can also go to the Task Manager and right click on OneDrive Process to “Kill it”.
+You can also go to the Task Manager and right-click on OneDrive Process to “Kill it”.
 Or you can use the Taskkill command to kill the process.

-Here is how you uninstall OneDrive in Windows 10 or Windows 8, as well)
+Here is how you uninstall OneDrive in Windows 11, Windows 10 or Windows 8, as well:

 - Press WinKey+R to bring up the Run dialog